 Remembering my formative years in the faith, I recall asking admired spiritual leaders about their walk with Jesus.
 I’d ask, “How do I get closer to God?”
-The reply often was a mechanical response of “you need to read you Bible more,” or “read this book,” or “you just need to wait on God.”
+The reply often was a mechanical response of “you need to read your Bible more,” or “read this book,” or “you just need to wait on God.”
 I was baffled by how many in the faith could not tell me how to develop my relationship with Jesus.
-Ambiguous spiritual rhetoric seemed to be all I could find.
+Ambiguous religious rhetoric seemed to be all I could find.

 Christian leaders regularly emphasized a need for more knowledge in response to my desire.
 I eagerly searched for someone who had regular encounters with Jesus.
 I knew how to read about Him, but I wanted to experience Him.
-Encountering Him as a teenager, I was radically changed and I couldn’t shake the urge to see Him again.
+Encountering Him as a teenager, I was radically changed, and I couldn’t shake the urge to see Him again.

-When Jesus set out to shape the world with twelve nominal followers, he didn’t put them through an academic or theological training.
+When Jesus set out to shape the world with twelve nominal followers, he didn’t put them through academic or theological training.
 He didn’t direct his disciples to studiously search the scriptures.
 In contrast, He warned them against the pride of becoming a religious teacher or one who stood to only advise others of God’s opinions.
 (Matthew 23:8)

 I am not implying that Biblical ignorance is the key to relational bliss with Jesus.
 No, I’m only saying that we need to experience frequent visitations with Jesus along in addition to the discipline of studying His Word.
 He lived out his relationship with the Father before his disciples and invited them into His connection.
 (John 17:22)

 Jesus beckons us to daily abide or live in His presence; to hear directly from Him.
 If you don’t find yourself regularly in conversation with Jesus, then you may not be completely following Him; you may default to a perception of Him that has been constructed on the experiences of others and a few Biblical passages.
 How many intimate relationships have you developed by reading a book about someone?
 None.
-We need face-to-face experiences with Jesus to cultivate a heart to heart relationship.
+We need face-to-face encounters with Jesus to cultivate a heart to heart relationship.

 If you desire to grow in your relationship with Him, it begins with setting aside the time to talk with Him.
 Clear out your schedule.
 Find a place to meet with Him.
-Put aside your religious formalities and openly talk with Him.
+Put aside your religious formalities and openly communicate with Him.
 Then listen.
 Allow His penetrating voice to pull you out of your brokenness.
 Let His words unveil for you the truth of who He is and who you are in Him.
-He is a relational God and He is searching for us to enter into a face-to-face relationship with Him.
+He is a relational God, and He is searching for us to enter into a face-to-face relationship with Him.

 I’ve listed a few steps below that can aid you when you meet with Jesus.
 One more thought.
-If you always expect a theatrical arrival of His presence, you will be disappointed.
+If you always expect a dramatic arrival of His presence, you will be disappointed.
 You must choose to believe that when you sit down to talk with Him, He is present with you.
-Don’t rely on your emotions to validate His presence, believe what God has said.
+Don’t rely on your emotions to validate His presence, consider what God has said.
 He is always with you.
 (Matthew 28:20)

 - If reminders start popping up in your thoughts, have a notepad nearby and write them down.
 You can tend to them later.
 Sometimes God reminds us of things we need to take care of as He is taking care of us.
 (Advice from Joyce Myers).